volodymyrhudyma/blog/content/blog/promise-any-and-aggregateerror-in-javascript.md

   .catch(error => console.log(error)); // Error: "All promises were rejected"
 ```

-If all of the passed Promises fail, an **Aggregate Error** is returned.
+If all of the passed Promises fail, an **AggregateError** is returned.

 #### No Promises Passed